 Frequently asked questions

-The University’s current intention is to submit a planning application sometime after the Local Plan has been put forward for examination and approval i.e. sometime in late 2017 or 2018.
+The University’s current intention is to submit a planning application sometime after the Local Plan has been adopted.
+The Guildford Borough Local plan which includes Blackwell Farm was formally adopted on 25 April 2019.
+Further updates will follow.

-Throughout the full Local Plan process, there will be a number of opportunities for local people to examine all proposals on the table, including the one put forward by the University.
+Throughout the full Local Plan process, there has been a number of opportunities for local people to examine all proposals on the table, including the one put forward by the University.

 In the meantime, the University will continue working with its team of highly experienced professionals to truly understand the potential of the land within its ownership and draw conclusions about how best to use the land with a view to submitting a planning application at the appropriate time.